 The fact is, India is among the top five most dangerous countries for sexual violence against women.
-The National Crime Records Bureau statistics for the year 2017 are an indicator of the numbers we are dealing with and these are just the cases that have been reported since a large number go unreported due to the fear of public humiliation, retaliation and the lack of conviction that a rape victim has to endure in our society.
+The National Crime Records Bureau statistics for the year 2017 are an indicator of the numbers we are dealing with and these are just the cases that have been reported since a large number go unreported due to the fear of public humiliation, retaliation and the lack of conviction that a rape survivor has to endure in our society.

 However, is that true?
 Don’t we see the same kind of thought process all around us in every stratum of society?
-Dr. Pandey interviewed 100 rape convicts during the course of her research and tried to understand their general attitude towards women – how they understood gender and how they felt about the rape they had committed.
+Dr Pandey interviewed 100 rape convicts during the course of her research and tried to understand their general attitude towards women – how they understood gender and how they felt about the rape they had committed.
 Not surprisingly, none of the convicts felt any remorse or guilt for the crime they had committed.
 While it was difficult to attribute any one major cause for the rape, it was seen that they all exhibited different levels of toxic masculinity.

 Toxic masculinity is a concept associated with the traditional and stereotypical norms of masculinity and manhood.
-Traits like misogyny, homophobia, restriction of emotions and being socially dominant (the alpha male), have often resulted in the promotion of violence, including sexual assault and domestic violence.
+Traits like misogyny, homophobia, restriction of emotions and being socially dominant (the alpha male), have often resulted in the promotion of sexual violence, as.well as domestic violence.
 If a man does not act in the traditional manly way, he is made fun of.
 ‘Boys will be boys’, the saying is often used to justify bullying and aggressive behaviour.
 Saying things like ‘boys don’t cry’ and ‘mard ko dard nahi hota’ are just some other ways in which we endorse this masculinity in our society.
 One of the rapists justified his act by saying that he felt the victim was mocking his financial incompetence by constantly reminding him to pay his rent.
 For him, rape was a means to show that he was more powerful and instill fear in her.

 For the past many years, efforts have been made towards bringing girls to schools and making them complete their education.
 Gender equality does not only mean empowering women but also providing an environment where they are safe, and for that, it is imperative to educate our boys to identify and address gender sensitisation from a very young age.
 The role that the family plays is crucial of course, but we have to also consider that exposure to an egalitarian environment at home, including those from disadvantaged backgrounds, may not be available to everyone.
-In this scenario, the schools play an important role in the transformation for the children to be able to understand the areas of gender bias and question them.
+In this scenario, the schools play an important role in the transformation, for the children to be able to understand the areas of gender bias and question them.

 Photo by Ayo Ogunseinde on Unsplash